omni-trash/sp2019/development/CalendarView/jslink.md

 Ok great, but u cannot set the values in the form by passing they with the URL query string.

-So the follow URL will not set the field ``MyDate`` to the value, when the Dialog opens.
+So the follow URL will not set the field ``MyDate`` to the value `20.11.20222`, when the Dialog opens

 ``http://sp2019/Lists/<YourList>/NewForm.aspx?MyDate=20.11.20222``

-You can add a script to the Form Web Part, which set the value, ok will works.

-You can also use JSLink, the Microsoft Sharepoint Stuff.

-We use the ``TemplateManager`` in the JSLink Script, to override some Fields in the NewForm for example.
+We will use the ``TemplateManager`` in the JSLink Script (CSR), to override some Fields in the NewForm for example.

 See ``JSLink_FieldValuesFromUrl.js``